TexasInstruments/tvm/ti-docs/source/support.rst

+.. _ti-tvm-support:

 #######
 Support
 #######

-Post TI TVM related questions to the `TI E2E™ design community <https://e2e.ti.com>`_ forum and select the TI device being used.
+Post questions about TI TVM to the `TI E2E™ design community <https://e2e.ti.com>`_ forum and select the TI device being used.